DBD Regulations for Company Registrations

 - If the investment in a partnership or the payment for shares in a company limited is paid by property, a letter of consent from the owner of the property must be prepared indicating that the owner will transfer ownership of the property to the partnership or company limited or will allow the partnership or company limited to use the property.
 The letter must be submitted within 90 days after the partnership or company is registered.

-- If the property is immovable property or a type of property has registration of ownership, then a copy of the document evidencing ownership by the partnership or company should be submitted.
+- If the property is immovable property or a type of property that has the registration of ownership, then a copy of the document evidencing ownership by the partnership or company should be submitted.

 - For other types of property, the accounts detailing the property and the value of the property must be submitted.